TimoCloud/CloudTablist/README.md

 # CloudTablist
 CloudTablist is an extension of the TimoCloud system.
 The CloudTablist BungeeCord plugin set a tablist for each player.
 The CloudTablist BungeeCord also has a config.yml.
 You can configure everything there.
-(Header && Footer) In addition, we have a large number of variables that can be used in the header and footer.
+(Header && Footer) In addition, we have a large number of placeholders that can be used in the header and footer.

  ## Download
  You can download the latest version [here](https://ci.craftgroup.de/job/CloudTablist/lastSuccessfulBuild/artifact/target/CloudTablist.jar)